 Safety at Sea Courses

-The Cruising Club of America, Storm Trysail Club and U.S. Naval Academy will all run Safety at Sea courses prior to the start of the 2020 Race (see calendar).
-All courses in Bristol, RI, at Roger Williams University, are run by the CCA.
-The event at SUNY Maritime in The Bronx, N.Y., is by Storm Trysail Club, and the Annapolis, Md., course is held at the U.S. Naval Academy, organized by the Marine Trades Association of Maryland.
+The Cruising Club of America, The Bermuda Race Foundation, Storm Trysail Club and U.S. Naval Academy will all run Safety at Sea courses prior to the start of the 2024 Race.
+The CCA and the Bermuda Race Foundation (the courses are identical from both host organizations) are conducted in Bristol, RI, at Roger Williams University.
+The Storm Trysail Club courses are at SUNY Maritime in The Bronx, N.Y.
+The course held at the U.S. Naval Academy is organized by the Marine Trades Association of Maryland.

-4.3.1 Safety At Sea Seminar Attendance: At least 30% but not fewer than two members of the crew including the Person-In-Charge (PIC) and for multihulls the Reserve Person-in-Charge (RPIC) must hold a World Sailing Approved Offshore Personal Survival Course Certificate earned by attending (1) a two-day US Sailing approved “International Offshore Safety at Sea course with Hands-on Training” course (the first day may be online training), or (2) for those who complete training outside the United States, a World Sailing approved “Offshore Personal Survival Course”.
-A certificate will be valid for the three Newport Bermuda Races that occur after the date that the certificate was issued.
-For example, a certificate issued in January 2019 would be honored for the 2020, 2022, and 2024 races.
-A certificate based on exclusively internet-based training will not be acceptable.
+4.3.1 Safety At Sea Seminar Attendance: At least 30% but not fewer than two members of the crew including the Person-In-Charge (PIC) must hold a World Sailing Approved Offshore Personal Survival Course Certificate earned by attending (1) a two-day US Sailing approved “International Offshore Safety at Sea course with Hands-on Training” course (the first day may be online training), or (2) a World Sailing approved “Offshore Personal Survival Course”.
+A certificate will be honored for the purposes of this paragraph for the three Newport Bermuda Races scheduled after the date that the certificate was issued.
+This calculation includes the 2020 Race which was not conducted.

 The Safety at Sea team has put together the following summary of Safety at Sea crew training requirements for monohulls for your convenience: